 Corporate transactions.
 The ESPP provides that in the event of certain significant corporate transactions, including: (i) a transfer of all or substantially all of our assets, (ii) our merger, consolidation or other capital, reorganization or business combination transaction with or into another corporation, entity or person, or (iii) the consummation of a transaction, or series of related transactions, in which any person becomes the beneficial owner, directly or indirectly, of more than 50% of our then outstanding capital stock, the successor corporation may assume or substitute each outstanding purchase right.
-If the successor corporation refuses to assume or substitute the purchase rights, the administrator will shorten the offering period and set a new purchase date prior to the corporate transaction.
+If the successor corporate transaction.
 The administrator will notify each participant that the purchase date has been changed and that the participant's purchase right will be exercised automatically on the new purchase date unless prior to such date the participant has withdrawn from the offering period.